 Academic Standards: A cumulative graduate level grade point average (GPA) of 3.0 ('B') is required for graduation.
 Grades of 'Bor below are not considered acceptable graduate-level work, but will be counted when calculating grade point average.
 A student receiving a grade of 'C' will be placed on academic warning.
 Students who receive a grade lower than 'C' or two grades of 'C' will be placed on academic probation or suspended from the program.
 Prior to reinstatement, students with more than one 'C' and/or a grade or grades of C- or lower must repeat the failed courses earning a grade of B- or better.
 Students who will not be registered for longer than a year must apply to the School of Business for a leave of absence.
 Any student who does not register for one full year and is not granted a leave of absence will be ex-matriculated and will need to reapply to the program and re-pay the \$50 application fee.

-MASTER OF ACCOUNTANCY (M.ACC.)
+MASTER OF SCIENCE IN ACCOUNTING (M.S.A)

-Saint Martin's University Master of Accountancy Program (M.Acc.) provides students with professional knowledge of complex topics in accounting, tax, audit, business, and ethics.
+Saint Martin's University Master of Science in Accountancy (M.S.A.) provides students with professional knowledge of complex topics in accounting, tax, audit, business, and ethics.
 Students will identify and research accounting principles and theories, critically analyze and interpret accounting data, and present information in professional written and oral communications.
 Courses will incorporate professional ethics and support professional certification.